Wednesday, March 1, 2017

 The connections, the coming full circle and experiencing a beautiful weaving together of the tapestry of my life came together for me at Camp Hyannis 2017, ten years after writing that first poem and making a choice to not take the diagnosis of Post-Polio Syndrome sitting down!

 Out of a hell of a past where I felt I was torn and tattered and shattered into pieces, I have discovered the treasure and the Truth of who I am.
-My heart overflows with gratitude to Jeffrey whose healing hands and compassionate presence help me to finally experience the fullness of life liberated from the shackles of my past; reclaiming my life and reclaiming my advantage.
+My heart overflows with gratitude to Jeffrey whose healing hands and compassionate presence help me to finally experience the fullness of life liberated from the shackles of my past; reclaiming my life.

 Ten years later - ten years - I celebrate my healing and thank you for being along for the ride!